tegorman13/Representation_Study/docs/manuscript/output/manuscript_hugo_w.md

 Farghali, M., Osman, A. I., Mohamed, I. M. A., Chen, Z., Chen, L., Ihara, I., Yap, P.-S., & Rooney, D. W. (2023).
 Strategies to save energy in the context of the energy crisis: A review. *Environmental Chemistry Letters*, *21*(4), 2003--2039. <https://doi.org/10.1007/s10311-023-01591-5>

 Fischer, C. (2008).
 Feedback on household electricity consumption: A tool for saving energy? *Energy Efficiency*, *1*(1), 79--104. <https://doi.org/10.1007/s12053-008-9009-7>

-Fisher, M., & Mormann, M. (2022).
-The Off by 100% Bias: The Effects of Percentage Changes Greater than 100% on Magnitude Judgments and Consumer Choice. *Journal of Consumer Research*, *49*(4), 561--573. <https://doi.org/10.1093/jcr/ucac006>

 Gigerenzer, G., & Edwards, A. (2003).
 Simple tools for understanding risks: From innumeracy to insight. *BMJ*, *327*(7417), 741--744. <https://doi.org/10.1136/bmj.327.7417.741>